robertwayne/blossom/README.md

 ## Live Game

-The example server listed at the top of the README should be online most of the time.
+The test server listed at the top of the README should be online most of the time.

+Connecting via Telnet: `telnet blossom-engine.com 5080`

 *It is recommended to always connect with the secure connection.
 Your traffic will be encrypted with modern TLS.
-You will, of course, need an actual MUD client to connect securely.
-If you are using old-school telnet, you will have to use the unsecure connection.*
+You will need an actual MUD client to connect securely.
+I recommend [Mudlet](https://www.mudlet.org/) for a powerful, cross-platform option!*

 ## Usage